 Realising the potential for a site like lastminute.com, Martha and Brent raised startup capital, attracting investors and forging business relationships.
 Bain & Company and Management Today voted it the top website out of more than 300 startups in the search for the most exciting entrepreneurial ventures in cyberspace.

-An active crossbench peer, Martha is also a patron of Reprieve and founded her own organisation, Antigone, to provide grants to charities in the UK.
+An active crossbench peer, Martha is the founder and executive chair of Doteveryone.org.uk, an organisation that lobbies for responsible, fairer technologies.
+She is also a patron of Reprieve and founded Antigone to provide grants to UK charities.
 She is Chancellor of the Open University, and chair and co-founder of LuckyVoice, a national chain of up-market, private karaoke clubs.
 She still serves on the board of lastminute.com as well as of Marks & Spencer and Channel 4.